deborahjreece/Deborah-s-Writing-Samples/README.md

 # Deborah-s-Writing-Samples

-Technical Writing Samples:
+These Technical Writer samples for Deborah Reece include:

--- Included with these samples are Product, SDK, and API Guides from my work at IDEMIA.
+-- Product, SDK, and API Guides from my work at IDEMIA

--- The "Developer Portal Links..." document contains links to the IDEMIA developers portal for the specific guides that I worked on.
+-- "Developer Portal Links..." document contains links to the IDEMIA developers portal for specific API/SDK guides that I worked on

--- The samples also include are an API sample from AMEX and a business requirements document and runbook from Verizon.
+-- An API guide from the AMEX developers portal

+-- A business requirements document and runbook from Verizon